ros-org/ubuntu/README.md

 install gitg for git and rapidsvn for svn

->$ sudo apt-get install gitg rapidsvn
+>$ sudo apt-get install gitg rapidsvn subl meld sublime-text

 link svn repository if rapidsvn is failed to get permanent certification